 In recent years, the process of 3-dimensional printing using molten plastic filament (FDM) has developed into an impressive technology, driven mostly by technical enthusiasts.
 Almost all common architectures are based on stepper motors.
 Like most new technologies, there now stands a divide between the hobbyists and visionaries and the first users on the “mainstream” market.
 Small shortcomings, accepted by enthusiast as part of their hobby, become big challenges for product mainstreaming.
 Trinamic understands and addresses these challenges with reference designs and reference code.

 Print quality depends largely on drive accuracy.
 By microstepping operation and accurate current regulation, the accuracy of stepper motors can be dramatically improved without making mechanical changes.
 However, stepper motor accuracy relies on increasingly sophisticated software as computational load increases disproportionately with resolution increase.

 Trinamic addresses this challenge with cDriver™ – stepper motor drivers that are integrated with dedicated motion control hardware.
 These components offload the real-time critical task ramp calculation and step pulse generation from the processor, allowing for smoother motor control, higher resolution, and shorter development times.

 Since printers and desktop devices are often placed on or near the commercial user's desk, stepper motor noise can be disruptive, especially for print-jobs that sometimes last many hours.

-Trinamic stepper motor cDriver™ and driver components are shipped with proprietary PWM based current control mode stealthChop, virtually eliminates the noise generated by fast-current control without compromising torque.
+Trinamic stepper motor cDriver™ and driver components are shipped with proprietary PWM based current control mode stealthChop™, virtually eliminating the noise generated by fast-current control without compromising on torque.

 TMCM-TRAMS is an application specific reference design addressing the motor and motion control issues associated with FDM printing.
 It comes with an open source software derived from the popular Marlin project that enabled a simple and fast start to your 3D printing projects.